yumeko-16/yumeko-16/README.md

 <br />

-Hi there, I'm Tomohiro Maeno.
-I'm a Japanese Front-end developer based in Thailand. 🇯🇵🇹🇭
+Hello, I’m Tomohiro Maeno, a Japanese frontend developer based in Thailand. 🇯🇵🇹🇭

 <!--
 **yumeko-16/yumeko-16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.